saltyorg/docs/docs/sandbox/apps/minecraft.md

 ```

 To the inventory files.
-[See instuctions on inventory here](https://docs.saltbox.dev/saltbox/inventory/)
+[See instructions on inventory here](../../saltbox/inventory/index.md)

 These servers will be accesible at `instanceName.__yourdomain.com__`